 They aren't...sprouts are generally much younger than microgreens, include the entire plant (are not cut) and derive all of their nutritional power from the seeds, as they are grown without any soil or soil substitute.
 Which is more nutritious?
 It can be considered a toss up, but it's hard to overlook the number of articles written on the health benefits of broccoli sprouts, for example.
 Which is cheaper?
 Sprouts, easily.
 Which lasts longer?
 Sprouts!
 All of our sprout varities, besides mung beans, will last at least 3-4 weeks from harvest - we try to give customers about 7 days of freshness after the sellby date.
 Microgreens are known to have a shelf life closer to one week.
 Which has better texture, more flavor and is more versatile?
 Ok here we're definitely biased, but try our onion, spicy, or legumes out and get back to us!

-In the meantime, it may sound trivial but "reuse" does come before "recycle", and we find the leftover sprout containers are easy to knock/rinse out and excellent to use as tupperware - take them when going out to eat, for picnic or roadtrip food.
+Before recycling, we find the leftover sprout containers are easy to knock/rinse out and excellent to use as tupperware - take them when going out to eat, for picnic or roadtrip food.
 Getting 2-3 uses out of them reduces your baggies and tupperware consumption.
+Once they develop cracks, recycle them!

 They aren't...sprout farming requires large quantities of high-quality specialty seed, and there is not a reliable supply of organic seeds year-round.
 Technically, organic seeds are required for the vegetable to be considered organic.
 However, the benefits of indoor hydroponic farming allows us to grow sprouts in plain water, without any pesticides or herbicides, with a mild non-residual fertilizer used just on the mung beans.
 All other sprouts derive all of their nutrition from seed, water, and light only.
 As such, we consider them "chem free" and "organically grown".
 We use only non-GMO seed, as well.